maiam6242/E4H/README.md

 ## Requirements
 - iOS 8.0+
-- XCode 10.2.1
+- XCode 10.2.1+

 ## Installation
 1. Clone this repository to your local machine using `https://github.com/maiam6242/Joe-Knows.git`
-2. Open the project in XCode and install the MapKit framework
+2. Open the project in XCode and install the MapKit framework (if it not already installed)

 **Since Joe Knows is an app for iOS, this process must be done on a Mac computer**